 Gulnur recently returned from a volunteer project as part of the Leave For Change program at UBC through Uniterra.
 She worked as program advisor for an NGO (BOCAIP), that promotes the well-being of orphans and vulnerable children in Botswana, Africa.

 Greg is an instructor in the departments of Zoology and Biology, and a recipient of the 2007/08 Killam Teaching Award for Science Instructors.
 His area of interest is Evolutionary Biology.
 He has taught courses on Evolution, Ecology, Genetics, Experimental Design, and the nature of Science and Biostatistics to first and third year majors and non-majors in Biology.
-Greg has collaborated with Erica Jeffery and Michelle Tseng in developing the Adaptation and Speciation inventories.
+Greg has collaborated with Erica Jeffery and Michelle Tseng in developing the Speciation inventories.

 Sunita is a senior instructor in the botany department at UBC and is involved in teaching and developing courses covering topics in Cell Biology, Biochemistry and Genomics.
 She has been collaborating with Rosemary Oh-McGinnis in producing the Transcription and Translation concept inventory.